GLOSSARY @F-L-O-W

 blips

-– is Internet Time Lab’s mobile app that captures an
+– is Internet Time Lab’s mobile app that captures an individual’s

-individual’s self-report of thriving and displays it on
+self-report of thriving and displays it on the web in aggregate form.

 [ C ]